sagemath/trac_to_gh/Issue 2167.md

 # Issue 2167: Echelon form of symbolic matrices does not work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2167

 Original creator: moretti